A. J. Benza

-Alfred Joseph Benza is an American gossip columnist and television host.
+Alfred Joseph Benza (born June 2, 1962) is an American gossip columnist and television host.

 Early life

 Benza was born in Bensonhurst, Brooklyn, New York City, though he moved with his family to West Islip, New York on Long Island shortly after his birth.
 He has two sisters, Rosalie and Lorraine.
 After graduating from West Islip High School in 1980, Benza majored in journalism at C.W.
-Post College on Long Island.
+Post Campus of Long Island University on Long Island.

 Career

 During college Benza began writing for Newsday and was soon hired full-time as a gossip columnist for that paper and eventually for the New York Daily News.
 It was as a gossip columnist that he began appearing on E!
 Entertainment Television's The Gossip Show in the mid-1990s.
 This led to appearances on talk shows such as Geraldo, Hard Copy, The Montel Williams Show, The Maury Povich Show, and various other television talk shows.
 He was later fired from the New York Daily News by editor Pete Hamill.